 The initial cost of cybersecurity compliance is high.
-Just writing policies and gathering proof of compliance will take probably be 300-600 hours for existing networks at Level 3.
+Just writing policies and gathering proof of compliance will take 300-600 hours for existing networks at Level 3.
 (This is a ballpark estimate from my experience, please comment with your thoughts.)
 Depending on the complexity of your network, engineering, testing, and applying secure configurations will take much longer.
 Bringing existing systems up to the required level of security can easily take 1,000 – 2,000 consultant hours.

 How will CMMC auditors determine the network scope before a contract?

 Let’s imagine a company that wants to bid on a CMMC Level 3 contract.
 The company doesn’t currently have any Level 3 contracts, so they set up a “secure enclave” with one server and one PC to get audited at level 3.

 Will CUI data need to be on the network before auditing is performed?
 That doesn’t seem logical for a company that doesn’t have a contract yet.